 With couples, sex and physical intimacy can become battlegrounds, fraught with resentment and frustration. the higher libido partner may feel angry and betrayed.
 The lower libido partner feels overwhelmed and pressured.
 This can sabotage your marriage.

 Dr. Rodman has worked with many couples to rekindle their sexual connection.
+(Including many situations where the woman is the higher-libido partner.)
 Often, outside the box thinking is required, and open sharing of sexual thoughts and desires.
 Although this may feel impossibly awkward for many couples, therapy can facilitate open sharing about sexual matters that can be a first step toward more passion and connection.

 Dr. Rodman will work with you non-judgmentally and creatively to help you and your partner envision and build a sex life that makes both of you feel more fulfilled.
 Many sexless marriages can be helped, and physical intimacy is never a hopeless goal.